bennojoy/ntp/README.md

 ntp
 ========

-This Role enables users to Install and configure ntp on thier hosts
+This role enables users to install and configure ntp on their hosts.

 Requirements
 ------------

-This role requires ansible 1.4 or higher and platform requirements are listed in the metadata file
+This role requires Ansible 1.4 or higher, and platform requirements are listed in the metadata file.

 Role Variables
 --------------

 The variables that can be passed to this role and a brief description about them are as follows:

 ```
 driftfile: /var/lib/ntp/drifta                                      # The driftfile